neda-ale/Coursera_Capstone/README.md

 -	Percentage of the Australian Capital Territory population for each suburb (Canberra Census)
 - Median weekly personal income (Canberra Census)
 -	Number of Restaurants in Each Neighborhood (Foursquare API)
-- Districs and suburbs of ACT and their coordinates The Canberra Census data was extracted from: https://en.wikipedia.org
+- Districts and suburbs of ACT and their coordinates The Canberra Census data was extracted from: https://en.wikipedia.org

 There were not a lot of gathered information about all above data so I just scraped them from multiple sources and were combined them into one final table.